Scooletz/blog.scooletz.com-posts/2019-02-11-the-guiding-smell-of-wide-transactions.md

 Somebody wants to buy something?
 Just register the order and deal with the lack of the product later.

 You want to transfer money from the account?
 Just confirm that the source account has enough money and register the transaction.
 What if there's no destination account?
 You can move money back to the source account.
 The existence of the destination account is not needed to request a transfer!

-> Want to know more about modelling aggregates?
-Grab a free e-book at [masterofaggregates.com](https://masterofaggregates.com)

 ### But what if